6 best video conferencing software tools

 Cons:

-- Video calling currently only available on desktop devices.
+- Video calling works best on desktop

 2. Zoom